sdobreff/advanced-analytics/readme.txt

 9. **Requests operations** - All the request made from the given WP install.

 == Changelog ==

+= 3.0.1 =
+Added "From" in Mail logger module.

 = 3.0.0 =
 Mail logger introduced.